ayhanuzumcu/Milestone-Project-4/README.md

 **Applies to a superuser (site owner):**

 - As a user, I am able to securely add, edit and delete the information for the specific food listed on the website.

-- As a user, I am able to change the tags on the products to specify new items to promote them.

 [Back to content](#contents)